w3c-fedid/FedCM/explorations/nonce_deprecate.md

-# FedCM Nonce Parameter Deprecation Specification
+# FedCM Nonce Parameter Deprecation Proposal

 ## 1. Introduction

 The Federated Credential Management (FedCM) API currently allows Identity Providers (IdPs) to specify a `nonce` parameter as a top-level field in the provider configuration object.
-This specification proposes deprecating this top-level parameter and moving it to the `params` object, which is the intended location for all IdP-specific parameters.
+This proposal proposes deprecating this top-level parameter and moving it to the `params` object, which is the intended location for all IdP-specific parameters.
 This change will improve API consistency while maintaining backward compatibility during a transition period.

 ## 2. Background